-Recovering - installing a new membrane over an existing membrane - is permitted in certain circumstances, though it is not a recommended practice and will limit the scope of coverage for the RoofStar Guarantee.
-Roof recovering may qualify for a RoofStar Guarantee, but qualification is subject to the Conditions and limitations listed below.
-Roof recovering is permitted only with a written Variance issued by the RoofStar Guarantee Program.
+Recovering - installing a new membrane over an existing membrane - is permitted in certain circumstances for a 5 or 10-year RoofStar Guarantee, though it is not a recommended practice and will limit the scope of coverage for the RoofStar Guarantee.
+Recovering does not qualify for a 15-year RoofStar Guarantee.

+Qualifying for a RoofStar Guarantee is subject to the Conditions and limitations listed below, and is permitted only with a written Variance issued by the Guarantor.
 A RoofStar Guarantee issued for a recovered roof is limited strictly to the value of new roof system materials; existing materials that remain in place beneath new materials do not qualify for coverage under the RoofStar Guarantee.